AlexanderArvidsson/connect-arango/README.md

   Every time a session is accessed, it will clear expired sessions, but only if it has passed more than `clear_interval` milliseconds (default 60 seconds) between each access.

+## Contributions

+  Feel free to contribute anything you would like.
+I will make sure to check pull requests as often as I can.

 ## License